 II.
 Introduction to Adaptive Leadership

-We’ve just talked about the practice of adaptive foresight and management on teams, a practice that begins with careful, open-minded learning, then devo (anticipation) and evo (innovation) thinking, includes appropriately strategic thinking, and the rest of the Eight Skills of effective management.
+We’ve just talked about the practice of adaptive foresight in organizations, a practice that begins with careful, open-minded learning, then devo (anticipation) and evo (innovation) thinking, then appropriately strategic thinking, and then rest of the Eight Skills.
 In Chapter 4, we’ve also described the practice of these skills on ourselves.
+Seeing the Evo Devo nature of the world, an applying the Eight Skills, will go a long way to making you a good manager, of yourself and others.
+These skills will help you become a good foresight practitioner, but you will need more to become a good manager, and even more to become a good leader.

 As scholars like Peter Drucker argue, good management, of ourself and others, is a prerequisite for good leadership, but it is not enough.
 Leadership requires more, including a vision for where should go, and the ability to help others adopt their own version of such a vision for themselves.
-We’ve argued that the Five E’s or the Eight Goals give us one evo devo consistent vision for progress, for how to sustain good teams, organizations, and societies.
-Thus the The Eights give us a basic model for leadership skills and goals.
+We’ve offered some evo devo-based visions of social progress and adaptiveness with the Five E’s / Five Goals, and a more detailed model with the Eight Skills and Eight Values.
+The Eights are the most complex model we will offer for general leadership skills and values.

 Laissez-faire leadership, being entirely evolutionary or bottom-up, was the most chaotic.
 The boys did a lot less work than under each of the other styles, it was of poorer quality, and again they were unhappy with their experience.
 Creativity, without any top-down or group accountability, turned to distraction.
 As each group member imitated the hands-off qualities of the leader, members communicated with each other the least usefully as well.
 Lewin’s experiment argues strongly that the holacracy governance experiments that we find today at companies like Zappos and Valve will remain rare, and have many ways to fail.
 This style may need highly self-actualized group members to work well.
 Small groups of highly self-accountable individuals that need to maximize their creativity might find this group leadership style works best for them at times.
 Laissez-faire leadership may also be ideal at the beginning of learning activities, as a form of creative exploration, prior to in-group competition or cooperation.
 But again, the high costs of this style for any extended period of time are important to understand.